NASA-SASSIE/insitu/README.md

 5. type :wq		(saves the file)
 6. press enter		(closes the vi window)

+The cron job will start running on the schedule you gave it.
 To stop a cron job, remove it with crontab -r
 To view a cron job, list it with crontab -l